AshutoshMukherjee35/javascript/README.md

-Simple MODAL prepared using babel, JS, SCSS as the main techstack.
+Simple MODAL prepared using babel, JS, Jasmine, SCSS, HTML as the main techstack.